jpittis/ring-buffer/README.md

 Concurrent Ring Buffer
 ---

+## How to run tests.
+Use `make` to build the test executable.
-Run `make` to build, run the test suite and cleanup.
+Use `make run` to run the test suite.
+Use `make clean` to remove the built files.